lmas/thesis/thesis.typ

 operate as an efficient first-in, first-out (FIFO) queue, as illustrated in @deque.
 It is worth noting that as it keeps track of both ends, it is able to operate in
 $O(1)$ time when pushing to or popping from respective end.
-And the internal buffer is always a power of two too, so this data structure fits in well with the MASS function and its requirements, as has been previously explained.
+With the internal buffer always being a power of two, the data structure should also fit in well with the MASS function and its requirements, as has been previously explained.

 // pkg source: https://typst.app/universe/package/fletcher
 #import "@preview/fletcher:0.5.7" as fletcher: diagram, node, edge